JohnW876/gift-shack/TESTING.md

 * I further tested event types in Stripe.
 I tested for unhandled webhook, payment intent succeeded and payment failed by sending test webhooks for those events from Stripe.
 Stripe confirmed the webhooks were all sent successfully.
 * I printed the payment intent to the console from Stripe once I submitted an order to verify it contained the meta data, billing and shipping information.
 This confirmed the information was securely passed from the form to Stripe via the payment intent.

+**Testing Registration.**
+* I registered a test user account using the sign up form.
+The confirmation email was logged to the console in Gitpod.
+From this I could copy the confirmation link in part and add to the end of the running site's url.
+This took me to the confirmation email page so that I could log in.

+**Testing Profiles.**
+* To verify the profiles app was working I successfully rendered the test username in the profile page.

 I continually tested how the page was rendering across all device sizes using Chrome DevTools.